-Naio™ is used to support holistic awareness, well-being and health for each client.
+NAIO™ is used to support holistic awareness, well-being and health for each client.
 Client safety, educational needs, and well-being are safeguarded by the practitioner.
-Practitioners are facilitators and guides who listen and cooperate with the subtle movements of natural life intelligence.
+Practitioners are facilitators and guides who listen and cooperate with the subtle movements of Dynamic wholeness and natural life intelligence.
 Practitioners approach their work and clients with humility, awareness and professionalism.

 Standard 2.
 Moral and Legal Standards

 i) NAIO Practitioners must follow the laws of the state(s)/province in which they are offering NAIO.
 Practitioners will maintain the appropriate business licenses according to their state/province requirements.

 ii) Practitioners will follow regulations in regards to obtaining or maintaining a license to touch or practice non-licensed health modalities.
 Those that have a professional license are expected to understand how touch either is or is not included or restricted in their scope of practice and follow accordingly.
 They must differentiate clearly the service they are providing.

 iii) NAIO Practitioners will carry liability insurance according to state/province, federal and professional laws to protect themselves and clients.

 iv) NAIO Practitioners must be sensitive to the impact of their professional and public behavior upon the community’s trust in the profession.
 They must respect the civil, human and legal rights of all clients, students or colleagues.

 v) NAIO Practitioners shall be aware that personal values affect their conduct in providing services and education.
 They work toward an inclusion of people, ideas, perspectives and cultures, and establish participatory approaches that respect the contributions, dignity and worth of all people.